1. Home

 3. Don’t contact funders until you have learned about their funding priorities, types of projects and grantees, geographic preferences, and all other things you can find out about them;

-- Do your research before you contact a potential funder.
-Look for their priority areas, geographic preferences and previous grantees to see if there is alignment between you and them.
+1. Do your research before you contact a potential funder.
+Look for their priority areas, geographic preferences, and previous grantees to see if you align with them.

 4. Don’t ask for funding before you know exactly what you need;

-- Do have a plan that supports the expansion or enhancement that your organization is seeking through this funding request.
+1. Do you have a plan supporting the expansion or enhancement your organization seeks through this funding request?

 5. Don’t submit a grant proposal without having another person read it for meaning, content, and style;

-- Do edit and review your proposal internally and perhaps with an external grant consultant.
+1. Edit and review your proposal internally and with an external grant consultant.

 6. Don’t talk too much about your project and write too little about it; and,

 7. Don’t give up too soon.
-If you have a good idea and you refine its presentation, it’s increasingly likely someone will fund it – maybe even the funder who originally rejected your proposal.
+If you have a good idea and refine its presentation, it’s increasingly likely someone will fund it – maybe even the funder who initially rejected your proposal.

-- Do listen to the feedback, make modifications and submit again (to the same funder or a new one).
+1. Do listen to the feedback, make modifications, and submit again (to the same funder or a new one).

 Adapted from an article in The NonProfit Times.